Dajokeisonu/Alienware-17-R3-Hackintosh/README.md

 # SSDT'S

-- **SSDT-USBX.aml & SSDT-UIAC.aml:** The SSDT's represent your usb mapping of your ports.
+- **SSDT-USBX.aml & SSDT-UIAC.aml:** The SSDT's represent usb power and mapping of your ports.
 They are created while using CorpNewt's UsbMapping tool which will be linked down below.
 In combination with this these SSDT"S you will also use a kext that is created as well.

 - **SSDT-PNLF.aml:**.
 This is to be used in combination with WhateverGreen to enable brightness control in macOS.